 YA books can get a bad reputation at times, but there are plenty of great young adult lesbian books out there to choose from.

-Here I have a collection of some stellar queer women and YA lesbian books that you’re going to want to read even if you’re a full-blown adult.
+Here I have a collection of some stellar queer women and YA lesbian books that you will want to read even if you’re a full-blown adult.

 - Everything Leads to You by Nina LaCour (2019)

-In this lesbian YA novel, our protagonist tries to find her place in the world of Hollywood set designing (the same profession as The Price of Salt’s main character, which we will talk about later).
+In this lesbian YA novel, our protagonist tries to find her place in the world of Hollywood set designing (the same profession as The Price of Salt’s main character, which we will discuss later).

 Stuck in an on-again-off-again relationship, Emi finds herself in messy romantic entanglements while being a true romantic herself, quite the combo for a lesbian.